+0 0.17.
+8.11.

-Quality Points
+Grade Quality Points

 A 4.0

-A- 3.7

-B+ 3.3
+A- B+ 3.7 3.3

-В 3.0
+B+ 3.0

 B- 2.7

-C+ 2.3
+Б- С+ 2.3

 C 2.0

 C- 1.7

 D 1.0

 F 0

 Grade Grade Value

 IF Incomplete converted to F

 IN Incomplete

 IP In progress

 L Auditor

-P Passed
+Р Passed

+S Satisfactory

 WA Authorized withdrawal

 WD Student-initiated authorized withdrawal

 WF Unauthorized withdrawal

 Υ Intermediate grade

 Z No grade

 ZF Missing grade converted to F

 Developmental course grade notation

 Repeated course grade notation.
 See Repeat Policy.

-Grade Descript
+Grade Description

-- s not completed by the end of the next 15-week semester, converted to IF.
-IF is nt to an F.
+IF IN grades not completed by the end of the next 15-week semester, converted to IF.
+IF is equivalent to an F.

-discretio semeste etes are not assigned automatically; they may be assigned at the instructor's n.
-Course work must be completed within six weeks of the start of the following r.
+IN Incompletes are not assigned automatically; they may be assigned at the instructor's discretion.
+Course work must be completed within six weeks of the start of the following semester.
 IN is computed as an F until an appropriate letter grade is submitted.
-IN ecome WD.
+IN cannot become WD.

-that a student master's thesis is in progress.
-Replaced by a letter grade when completed or by F if matriculation is not maintained.
+IP Indicates that a student master's thesis is in progress.
+Replaced by a letter grade when thesis is completed or by F if matriculation is not maintained.

-may be assigned for non-matriculated student only).
+L Auditor (may be assigned for non matriculated student only).

-e is not calculated in the scholastic average, but credit is received and recorded cademic transcript.
+P/F A P grade is not calculated in the scholastic average, but credit is received and recorded on the academic transcript.
 An F grade will be calculated in the GPA.

+S S grade meets course prerequisite and graduation requirements, but is not calculated in GPA.
+S grade is available for remote semesters due to COVID.

-WA Authoriz ed withdrawal.
+WA Authorized withdrawal.
 Carries no penalty: does not affect GPA.

-initiated authorized withdrawal: does not affect GPA.
+WD Student-initiated authorized withdrawal: does not affect GPA.

-WF Unautho rized withdrawal.
+WF Unauthorized withdrawal.
 Carries a penalty: is equivalent to an F in GPA.

-three sei liate grade assigned after first of two semesters or the first two semesters of a mester sequence.
-Will be replaced by appropriate letter grade when sequence is ed: does not affect GPA.
+Υ Intermediate grade assigned after first of two semesters or the first two semesters of a

-e reported by instructor at grade-processing deadline: does not affect GPA.